mde/ejs/README.md

 ### Generating scaffolding

 Use `geddy scaffold <name> [model properties]` to generate scaffoling in your application.
-Scaffolding creates full CRUD actions includes views, and will default your configuration to use [Mongodb](http://www.mongodb.org/).
+Scaffolding creates full CRUD actions, includes views, and will default your configuration to use [Mongodb](http://www.mongodb.org/).
 Resource routes will be created for you.

 ````